 Participants in this residency programme work on such topics in very different ways and their exploration can have many kinds of outcomes.
 Each residency is several weeks in duration and ends with a presentation of the experiences, findings and new questions the participants encountered.
 The research is done among the public in the Zoo, with specific public moments which will be announced.

-The programme runs from April 12th 2020 until the closing event on October 18 2020 with talks, demos and experiments and is organised by FoAM in collaboration with Zone2Source, ARTIS Royal Zoo and ARTIS academy.
+The programme was originally going to run from April 12th 2020 until the closing event on October 18 2020 but will be shifted to 2021.
+The program remains the same, with talks, demos and experiments and is organised by FoAM in collaboration with Zone2Source, ARTIS Royal Zoo and ARTIS academy.

 Student programmes lead by: Cocky Eek (ArtScience), Clemens Driessen (WUR), Ivan Henriques (Willem de Kooning)